jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 ## Review Sorting

-Arrays class offers different sort methods.
+Java Arrays class offers different sort methods.

 To sort any custom object, we need to implement the interface java.lang.Comparable.
 Or gives a comparator to the sort method.